niharika465/project-architecture/README.md

 # Architecture Overview

-this actuchecture will be used across multiple web projects, it contains eslint, prettier, jest, react-router, redux-saga.
+this architecture will be used across multiple web projects, it contains eslint, prettier, jest, react-router, redux-saga.

 # Main project structure